Mat Rempit: Political reaction

-Notable massive operations
+Enforcement operations

 On 3 May 2009, the Bukit Aman Traffic Division of the Royal Malaysian Police, together with the Road Transport Department, launched a major integrated operation to crack down on both car and Mat Rempit motorcycle illegal racing.
 More than 115 motorcycles were impounded in the major operation which was held simultaneously in Kuala Lumpur, Selangor, Penang and Negeri Sembilan.

 In the media

 The subculture surrounding the Mat Rempit has been the focus of numerous films and songs in Malaysia.

 Film depictions of the subculture began (and made popular) in 1984 with Gila-Gila Remaja, Ali Setan (1985), Litar Kasih (1996), KL Menjerit (2002) and its prequel KL Menjerit 1 (2005), REMP-IT (2006), Bohsia: Jangan Pilih Jalan Hitam (2009), Adnan Semp-It (2010) and V3 Samseng Jalanan (2010).

 Deejays JJ and Rudy (The Morning Crew) from hitz.fm radio station have made a parody of Teriyaki Boyz's called We're Not So Furious, designed to mock Mat Rempit culture.